wouterkool/dpdp/README.md

 ![pipeline](res/vrp.png)

 ## Acknowledgements
 This repository was built upon the excellent repository [graph-convnet-tsp](https://github.com/chaitjo/graph-convnet-tsp) by Chaitanya K. Joshi and my own repository [attention-learn-to-route](https://github.com/wouterkool/attention-learn-to-route).
+The TSPTW GVNS code is from the repository [TSPTW](https://github.com/sashakh/TSPTW), adapted from [the original code](http://homepages.dcc.ufmg.br/~rfsilva/tsptw/) of da Silva et al. We thank Quentin Cappart for kindly providing TSPTW instances and results.